Gen AI Hacks That Will Cut Development Time in Half: How to Guide

 It’s not an exhaustive list but it’s a good representation of the types of elements you’ll need to consider as you build.

-Think of what it will take for the solution to be effective.
+Think of what it will take for technical implementation of the solution to be effective.
 Each of those then becomes a potential task where AI can assist, making your development process smoother and faster.

 The goal is to have tasks small enough that you can tackle them in a single sitting and clearly see your progress.
 If a task feels too big or vague, it probably needs to be broken down further.